 Your Next Steps

 These email statistics should all provide you some high-level insights you can use to improve your email outreach campaign.
 Start by using one of our recommended sales prospecting tools to find prospects, then use the insights you learned from these email statistics to optimize your prospect outreach using these email outreach tools.
 However, you won’t know if your new efforts are truly making you more effective or more productive unless you have a way to objectively measure your own results.
 The data points above apply to an average of thousands of people, but you’ll need to get a read on your own, personal metrics if you want to show improvement.

 That’s where EmailAnalytics comes into play.
 Our software integrates with Gmail’s API to provide you with real-time analytics on your email usage.
 You’ll learn how long it takes you to write and read emails, how soon you’re following up with your leads, how your email conversations play out, and how often you’re emailing the various contacts in your account.
 Best of all, you can chart these data over the course of weeks and months, so you can see how your new email strategies and habits are affecting your abilities in real-time.
 It’s an all-purpose Gmail statistics tool.

-In the meantime, you can check out the EmailAnalytics blog for more tips and tricks you can use to enhance your performance, including these 101 Gmail tricks and hacks that can turn you into an email master, this list of B2B lead generation tools, and these sales email follow up templates that actually work.
+In the meantime, you can check out other posts on our blog for more tips and tricks you can use to enhance your performance, including these 101 Gmail tricks and hacks that can turn you into an email master, this list of B2B lead generation tools, and these sales email follow up templates that actually work.

 If you’re ready to give EmailAnalytics a try, sign up for our free 14-day trial!
 No credit card required!